 3. Sons of Pitches FC

-Check out SOPFC’s Pickup soccer page on their website to see how they embed OpenSports events onto their web page, or just read below:
+Check out SOPFC’s Pickup soccer page on their website to see how they embed OpenSports events onto their web page.

-🌟How to facilitate the Transition from MU to OpenSports
+🌟How to facilitate the Transition from Meetup to OpenSports

 Worried about losing your 4000 MU members?